-To overcome this issue, our scientists WU Zhongshuai and BAO Xinhe et al at DICP, report a prototype assembling of planar NIMCs based on the interdigital microelectrodes of urchin-like sodium titanate as Faradaic anode and nanoporous activated graphene as non-Faradaic cathode along with high-voltage ionogel electrolyte on a single flexible substrate.
+To overcome this issue, the researchers reported a prototype assembling of planar NIMCs based on the interdigital microelectrodes of urchin-like sodium titanate as Faradaic anode and nanoporous activated graphene as non-Faradaic cathode along with high-voltage ionogel electrolyte on a single flexible substrate.

-By effectively coupling with battery-type anode and capacitor-type cathode, the resultant all-solid-state NIMCs working at 3.5 V exhibit high volumetric energy density of 37.1 mWh cm-3 and ultralow self-discharge rate of 44 h from Vmax to 0.6 Vmax, both of which surpass most reported hybrid micro-supercapacitors.
+Through effectively coupling with battery-type anode and capacitor-type cathode, the resultant all-solid-state NIMCs working at 3.5 V exhibited high volumetric energy density of 37.1 mWh cm-3 and ultralow self-discharge rate of 44 h from Vmax to 0.6 Vmax, both surpassing the most reported hybrid micro-supercapacitors.

 This work was supported by National Natural Science Foundation of China, National Key R&D Program of China, etc. (Text by ZHENG Shuanghao and HOU Xiaocheng)